krzemienski/awesome-from-stars/README.md

 * [mediaelement/mediaelement](https://github.com/mediaelement/mediaelement): HTML5 <audio> or <video> player with support for MP4, WebM, and MP3 as well as HLS, Dash, YouTube, Facebook, SoundCloud and others with a common HTML5 MediaElement API, enabling a consistent UI in all browsers.
 * [mediaelement/mediaelement-plugins](https://github.com/mediaelement/mediaelement-plugins): Plugins for the main mediaelement project
 * [Petersoj/MediaFission](https://github.com/Petersoj/MediaFission): Download Youtube, Soundcloud, and etc. as Audio, Video, or as a Song (album cover and other metadata)!
-* [caorushizi/mediago](https://github.com/caorushizi/mediago): m3u8[m3u8-downloader] 视频在线提取工具 流媒体下载 m3u8下载 桌面客户端 windows mac
+* [caorushizi/mediago](https://github.com/caorushizi/mediago): m3u8[m3u8-downloader] 视频在线提取工具 流媒体下载 、视频下载 、 m3u8下载 、 B站视频下载 桌面客户端 windows mac
 * [MediaArea/MediaInfo](https://github.com/MediaArea/MediaInfo): Convenient unified display of the most relevant technical and tag data for video and audio files.
 * [buzz/mediainfo.js](https://github.com/buzz/mediainfo.js): Extract media file metadata in the browser using WebAssembly.
 * [MediaArea/MediaInfoLib](https://github.com/MediaArea/MediaInfoLib): Convenient unified display of the most relevant technical and tag data for video and audio files.